theopn/i3-sway-tips/README.md

 ### Sway

 In Wayland, the compositor doubles as a window manager, meaning Sway is Wayland "compositor" that manages the window as well.
+For transparency, blur, and other "eye candies," take a look at [swayfx](https://github.com/WillPower3309/swayfx), a fork of Sway with extra UI options.

 ## Display Scaling